2022 Orange County Board of Supervisors election: District 5

 The 5th district is largely coastal and includes Aliso Viejo, Costa Mesa, Dana Point, Laguna Beach, Laguna Hills, Laguna Niguel, Laguna Woods, Newport Beach, San Clemente, San Juan Capistrano, several unincorporated communities, and the southern portion of Irvine.
-The incumbent is Republican Lisa Bartlett, who is term-limited and cannot seek re-election, and instead ran for U.S. House.
+The incumbent was Republican Lisa Bartlett, who was term-limited and could not seek re-election, and instead ran for U.S. House.
 Democratic 2nd district incumbent Katrina Foley switched to run in this district.
 Foley was elected with 43.4% of the vote in a 2021 special election.

 Candidates

 Note: County elections in California are officially nonpartisan.
 The parties below identify which party label each candidate would have run under if given the option.